Warrarnku Ninti Celebration

 The collectivity and reciprocity of Martu culture reminds us of the interconnectedness of all things, and as such this exhibition expresses the fruitful cross-pollination of diverse creative practices as an everyday Martu way of living.

-The rich possibilities of kujungka are powerfully realised in the Warrarnku Ninti Sound + Light Show.
-Senior and emerging Martu artists come together and take the audience on a journey deep into desert country.
-Paintings by Judith Anya Samson, Muuki Taylor, Nola Taylor, Bugai Whyoulter, Cyril Whyoulter, and Corban Clause Williams, are transformed to fill the East Pilbara Arts Centre with immersive landscapes illuminating many shared cultural practices.
+The rich possibilities of kujungka were powerfully realised in the Warrarnku Ninti Sound + Light Show.
+Senior and emerging Martu artists came together and took the audience on a journey deep into desert country.
+Paintings by Judith Anya Samson, Muuki Taylor, Nola Taylor, Bugai Whyoulter, Cyril Whyoulter, and Corban Clause Williams, were transformed to fill the East Pilbara Arts Centre with immersive landscapes illuminating many shared cultural practices.

 Wantili, Wayinkurangu, Puntawarri, Kulyakartu and Punmu are all evoked in mesmerising animations created with Sohan Ariel Hayes (third generation English settler producing artist with extensive experience working with Senior Martu Law Men and Women), with immersive sound compositions that have been created by Martu and Tura artists from the on-Country Kulininpalaju (We Are Listening!) project.